 Grad School Femtoring is a project aimed to provide low-income, first-generation, and students of color with knowledge about academia to help them prepare for and thrive in graduate school.

-The podcast offers weekly episodes with tips, tricks, and advice to prepare for and successfully navigate grad school.
+The podcast offers weekly or biweekly episodes with tips, tricks, and advice to prepare for and successfully navigate grad school.
 The podcast also has special guests, answers listener questions, provides prizes to reviewers, and gives shoutouts about similar resources.